-The representatives who communicate the long term funding priorities of the Swiss research communities during the meeting of the FLARE evaluation panel are mandated by these communities.
-They must convey the opinion of their community as a whole.
+The representatives of the three Swiss research communities involved (astrophysics, experimental particle physics and experimental astroparticle physics) communicate their long-term funding priorities before the meeting of the

+FLARE evaluation panel.
+They are mandated by these communities and must convey the opinion of their community as a whole.

-6 Specific funding arrangements for the LHC
+6. Specific funding arrangements for the LHC

-- 1 The yearly Swiss contribution to the LHC maintenance and operation (M&O) costs for the LHC experiments with Swiss participation (ATLAS, CMS, LHCb) is funded through the regular FLARE budget.
-Once the costs for 2017 are approved by the CERN Resources review board (RRB), the CHIPP chairman submits, for the same deadline of 15 November 2016, an application with a short research plan (maximum five pages) summarising the Swiss commitment.
-The Administrative Offices evaluate the application, if necessary in consultation with the FLARE evaluation panel, and make a funding proposal to the Presiding Board.
-The requested amounts must precisely reflect the costs approved by the CERN RRB. - The yearly Swiss contribution to the Worldwide LHC Computing Grid (WLCG) for the physics exploitation of the LHC data is funded through the regular FLARE budget.
-Once the pledges for 2018 are known, the Swiss coordinator of the WLCG activities submits, for the same deadline of 15 November 2016, an application with a short research plan (maximum ten pages) summarising the Swiss commitment.
+- 1 The yearly Swiss contribution for the period 2021-2024 to the LHC maintenance and operation (M&O) costs for the LHC experiments with Swiss participation (ATLAS, CMS, LHCb) was granted in 2021 and is funded through the regular FLARE budget.
+The requested amounts must precisely reflect the costs approved by the CERN RRB. - 2 The yearly Swiss contribution to the Worldwide LHC Computing Grid (WLCG) for the physics exploitation of the LHC data is funded through the regular FLARE budget.
+Once the pledges for 2023 are known, the Swiss coordinator of the WLCG activities submits, within the same deadline of 15 November 2022, an application with a short research plan (maximum ten pages) summarising the Swiss commitment.
 The Administrative Offices evaluate the application, if necessary in consultation with the FLARE evaluation panel, and make a funding proposal to the Presiding Board.
 The requested amounts must reflect what is reasonably necessary to honour the Swiss pledges toward the WLCG.
 If costs going manifestly beyond the Swiss pledges are envisaged, then either a full FLARE proposal needs to be submitted, or these costs have to be requested in the FLARE proposals of the corresponding LHC experiments.